Jaykef/awesome-openAI/README.md

   <li><a href="https://openai.com/blog/new-models-and-developer-products-announced-at-devday">GPT-4 Turbo, GPT-4 Vision, Dalle-3 api</a></li>
   <li><a href="https://openai.com/blog/openai-announces-leadership-transition">Sam Altman Ousted as CEO</a></li>
   <li><a href="https://openai.com/blog/sam-altman-returns-as-ceo-openai-has-a-new-initial-board">Sam Altman returns as CEO, OpenAI has a new initial board</a></li>
+  <li><a href="https://openai.com/sora">New Model: SORA - an AI model that can create realistic and imaginative scenes from text instructions. </a></li>

 </ul>

 ### Quick Start